icann/octo-039-040-v2/README.md

 Add pointer to SAC123, SSAC Report on the Evolution of Internet Name Resolution.

-## OCTO-040
+## 2. OCTO-040

-### To Do and/or Think About
+### 2.1 To Do and/or Think About

 Briefly talk about how some blockchains reuse or expand earlier blockchains' VMs.

-Add a section on blockchain standards that orginate from recognized SDOs such as ISO, ITU-x, and IEEE.
+Add a section on blockchain standards that originate from recognized SDOs such as ISO, ITU-x, and IEEE.

 Add an appendix on chain-specific specs such as BIPs and ERCs.
 Maybe Enterprise Ethereum Alliance.
 Maybe mention CASA and Chain Agnostic Improvement Proposals.

 Add an appendix that lists features for a handful of blockchains to help readers compare them.

-### Already Done
+### 2.2 Already Done

-Items in this section have already been endtered in the Word file for the upcoming v2 document.
+Items in this section have already been entered in the Word file for the upcoming v2 document.

 Section 6, paragraph 3 (before the bulleted list): remove "that you can fully trust that the transactions in the blockchain, and" because it is redundant. (_done_)